Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

   * - fill_immediately
     - boolean
-    - When true, the ringpool will immediately be filled with phone numbers up to the max_pool_size if numbers are available.
-When false, the pool is initially filled at 10% capacity.
-Defaults to false.
+    - When true, the ringpool will immediately be filled with phone numbers up to the max_pool_size, if numbers are available.
+When false, the pool will initially fill at 10% capacity to conserve phone number usage.
+The ringpool will increase phone numbers based on ringpool autoscaling settings and traffic volume.

 Endpoint: